 Artificial Aging.
+The aging process depends on material composition, object usage, weathering conditions, and a large number of other physical, biological, and chemical parameters.
 Some aging phenomena often play a key role in realistic rendering (except when the desired result is specifically a brand-new virtual object).
 Their absence results to non-realistic surfaces, looking too clean and too smooth.
 To solve these problems, artists either compose complex textures manually or through other techniques [MG08].
 Aging also can describe a number of methods used in computer graphics to simulate object morphology changes due natural influences, such as cracks, fractures, patina, corrosion, erosion, burning, melting, decay, rotting and withering.
-Such approaches consider effects which influence the geometry of an entire object, instead of the surface appearance alone [FVG15].
+Those approaches consider effects which influence the geometry of an entire object, instead of the surface appearance alone [FVG15].

 Simulation Techniques.
+Simulation is one of many techniques used for deriving sample results.
+Specifically photo-realistic rendering techniques are capable of rendering images that predict the appearance of yet to be manufactured objects [Rus09].
 Physical, chemical, biological, environmental, and weathering effects produce a range of 3D model, shape, and appearance changes.
 To be able to visualize all these effects we need a novel simulation technique for geometrically and visually simulating these processes to create visually realistic scenes [Kid12].

 Multifragment Rendering.
-A variety of algorithms ranging from photorealistic rendering, such as global illumination, orderindependent transparency for forward, deferred, volumetric shading and shadowing to volume visualization and processing of flow, molecular, hair and solid geometry require accurate multifragment processing at interactive speeds.
+Depth-ordered fragment determination is a standard stage in developing numerous appealing and plausible visual effects for interactive 3D games and graphics applications.
+A variety of algorithms ranging from photorealistic rendering, such as global illumination, order-independent transparency for forward, deferred, volumetric shading and shadowing to volume visualization and processing of flow, molecular, hair and solid geometry require accurate multifragment processing at interactive speeds.
 [VF13] presents a thorough survey and comparison of multifragment methods.
 In this work we have adapted S-buffer [VF12], a two-geometry-passes A-buffer implementation on the GPU, that overcomes the limitations of both linked-lists and fixed-array techniques by taking advantage of the fragment distribution and the sparsity of the pixel-space.